The Alvarez Law Firm

 Cerebral Palsy Lawsuits, Answered

-How do I know if my child's cerebral palsy was caused by medical malpractice?
+How do you prove cerebral palsy was caused by medical malpractice?

 How long do I have to file a cerebral palsy lawsuit?

-Statutes of limitations vary by state.
-Many states allow extended filing windows for injuries to minors, and some states toll the clock until the child reaches a specific age.
-Because the rules differ everywhere, the most important step is to call us as soon as possible so we can evaluate your case under the deadline that applies to where the injury occurred.
+Statutes of limitations vary significantly by state, and many states allow extended filing deadlines for injuries to minors.
+Some states toll the statute of limitations until the child turns a certain age.
+Because every state's rules are different, and because evidence and witness memories degrade quickly, the most important step is to call a birth injury attorney as soon as you suspect medical negligence caused your child's cerebral palsy.
+The Alvarez Law Firm represents families nationwide and evaluates each case under the specific deadline that applies to the state where the injury occurred.

 Get a Free, Confidential Cerebral Palsy Case Review